Best WiFi Routers in India (2026)

 D-Link R15 AX1500 WiFi 6 Router

 The D-Link R15 is the cheapest WiFi 6 router worth buying.
-At ₹2,799, you get the AX1500 standard with WPA3 security — a combination that costs ₹3,000+ from TP-Link.
-The AI Mesh Optimizer intelligently routes traffic between 2.4 GHz and 5 GHz bands based on device needs, and the AI Traffic Management prioritises video calls and gaming over background downloads.
+At ₹2,699, you get the AX1500 standard with WPA3 security — a combination that costs ₹3,000+ from TP-Link.
+The AI Traffic Optimizer prioritises video calls and gaming over background downloads, and the Eagle Pro AI app makes setup genuinely easy.
 2500 sq ft coverage handles a standard 2BHK comfortably.
-The Eagle Pro AI app makes setup genuinely easy — 5 minutes from box to connected.
-The 3-year D-Link warranty is the longest in the budget tier.
-Only 3 LAN ports, but most homes only wire 1-2 devices.
+The 3-year warranty is the longest in the budget tier.
+However, recent reviews show a declining trend — the 3.8★ rating is the lowest in this roundup, with recurring complaints about range through thick walls.

 Pros